TACC/life_sciences_ml_at_tacc/docs/section4/finding_running_models.rst

     import numpy as np
     from PIL import Image

-Next, we will load the pre-trained model from Tensorflow Hub:
+Next, we will load the pre-trained model from Tensorflow Hub using information from the model card:

 .. code-block:: python